bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 ## Side Projects

 If you come up with any interesting ideas, build them.
 It's fun and educational, and it's another way to show off your skills and your initiative.
 Over the past few years, I've created several web applications, a podcast, a few R packages, an Arduino library, and this blog.
 Any code you produced for these projects should be available for download (on git-hub for example).
 You might also consider joining an open-source project.

+Side projects are fun, but don't over-extend yourself.
+You can only do so many things at once.

 ## Standardized Tests